 What are the potential risks of abdominoplasty?

 An abdominoplasty is a major surgery, which requires sedation levels up to and including general anesthesia.
 Therefore, it carries risks typically associated with these procedures.
 These may include infection at the suture site; unexpectedly severe scarring, pain or numbness at the surgical wound site and reduced mobility due to pain.
 Some patients may also experience haematomas or seromas, in which blood or fluid pools under the skin at the wound site.
 This may require further treatment, such as drainage.
 Some patients may even develop large blood clots in their veins.
 They can be found in the legs or lungs, and may also require treatment to prevent serious health issues.
 The best risk management strategies include maintaining a healthy weight and refraining from lifestyle choices that affect said risks.
 For example, a history of smoking may increase your chances of developing blood clots, impaired healing after surgery, and possibly even excessive scarring.
-In addition, people with pre-existing conditions that affect their susceptibility to clots, and/or who are on medications to prevent them (e.g. warfarin or aspirin) may not be eligible for this procedure.
+In addition, people with preexisting conditions that affect their susceptibility to clots, and/or who are on medications to prevent them (e.g. warfarin or aspirin) may not be eligible for this procedure.

 What should I expect after an abdominoplasty?

-The general aim of a surgeon performing an abdominoplasty is to provide the patient with a flatter stomach without scarring that cannot be concealed by underwear or bathing suits.
-This can be avoided by taking all precautions recommended by your medical and surgical teams after surgery (also known as ‘after-care’).
+The general aim of a surgeon performing an abdominoplasty is to provide the patient with a flatter stomach with minimal scarring that can be concealed by underwear or bathing suits.
+This can be achieved by taking all precautions recommended by your medical and surgical teams after surgery (also known as ‘after-care’).
 A potential patient should also understand that the long-term size and length of the post-surgery scar will be proportional to the extent of incision required, and is determined by the steps required in their particular abdominoplasty.
 Most patients are kept in hospital for up to five days immediately following their abdominoplasty.
 This allows their healthcare team to apply dressings and wound drainage (if necessary) and give advice on aftercare, as above.
 For example, only light to moderate movement may be recommended for the first 10 to 20 days post-surgery.
 The typical patient may be able to resume more vigorous activity (including exercise, sports or movement-intensive hobbies) after six weeks of recuperation from surgery.

 Most post-abdominoplasty patients are pleased with the results of their surgeries.
 However, in the event of serious dissatisfaction with their appearance, or that of their scars, they may have to undergo secondary or revision surgeries.
-These procedures may involve more liposuction, scar revision or skin removal, depending on the patient’s needs and the best judgement of the surgeon.
+These procedures may involve more liposuction, scar revision or skin removal, depending on the patient’s needs and the best judgment of the surgeon.

 This surgery seems right for me.
 What’s next?